odinuv/web/walkthrough-slim/passing-arrays/index.md

 {: .solution}
 {% highlight php %}
-{% include /walkthrough/passing-arrays/templates/height-form-1.latte %}
+{% include /walkthrough-slim/passing-arrays/height-form-1.latte %}
 {% endhighlight %}

-Create also a PHP script which loads all young persons or persons with unknown height.
+Create also a GET route which loads all young persons or persons with unknown height.

-File `height-form.php`:
+Route in `routes.php`:

 {: .solution}
 {% highlight php %}
-{% include /walkthrough/passing-arrays/height-form-1.php %}
+{% include /walkthrough-slim/passing-arrays/height-form-1.php %}
 {% endhighlight %}

 Now you should be able to see all submitted values and keys representing IDs of persons using `print_r($_POST)` or similar command.
 Then you can update person records in the database using `UPDATE` SQL statement.
 The ID of a person should be accessible as the key of array.
 Use `foreach($array as $key => $value) { ... }` to get the ID.

-File `height-form.php`:
+Route in  `routes.php`:

 {: .solution}
 {% highlight php %}
-{% include /walkthrough/passing-arrays/height-form-2.php %}
+{% include /walkthrough-slim/passing-arrays/height-form-2.php %}
 {% endhighlight %}

 After you finish reading of [JavaScript](/articles/javascript) article, return here and try to create a simple